How I created my first website

 Books are great tools, but again, having someone to go to with questions is an even more valuable resource.
 Luckily for me, that person was Tivix front-end developer Rafał Krupiński.
 If you have a chance to turn to someone who specializes in the area you are learning, take advantage of it, because feedback and advice based on your actual work and the mistakes you might make is more valuable than any book.

 As somebody smart said, “practice makes perfect.”
-I spent several hours training and practicing to establish my new HTML and CSS skills.
+I didn’t want to use a website builder like Wix or Squarespace, so I spent several hours training and practicing to establish my new HTML and CSS skills.
 JS Bin made it fast and easy to look at the outcome of the code I wrote.
 Sublime Text Editor syntax highlighting makes code easier to read, but JS Bin was more convenient for testing code because it displays the result immediately.

 In the final stage of my journey, I talked to experienced project manager Perri Bronson, who taught me about what it takes to build a website, from starting with wireframes through to maintaining a project that is up and running.
 She also introduced me to the Twitter Bootstrap framework, and that was the final closure to all I needed to learn to build my first website.

 The conclusion (to this not-that-short story) is: all you need to achieve your goal is determination and persistence (and back-end developer Maciej Jaworski, who will do the most difficult part of your website 🙂 .